Extreme Events Reconnaissance and

 Coordinating Research Communities

-The National Science Foundation currently supports seven Extreme Events Reconnaissance / Research (EER) networks focused on geotechnical engineering, social sciences, structural engineering, nearshore research, operations and systems engineering, materials management, and interdisciplinary research.
-This EER ecosystem is designed to help coordinate disciplinary communities, while also encouraging cross-disciplinary information sharing and interdisciplinary integration.
+The National Science Foundation—with supplemental funding from the Centers for Disease Control and Prevention—supports eight Extreme Events Reconnaissance / Research (EER) networks focused on geotechnical engineering, social sciences, structural engineering, nearshore research, operations and systems engineering, sustainable materials management, public health, and interdisciplinary research.
+This EER ecosystem is designed to help coordinate disciplinary communities, while also encouraging cross-disciplinary data collection, information sharing, and interdisciplinary integration.

 The CONVERGE Leadership Corps brings together the principal investigators of the NSF EER’s, as well as the leaders of the NHERI facilities that support extreme events research.